oleg-nenashev/demo-jenkins-config-as-code/README.md

 #### Master

 Currently the image is in the PoC mode.
-You need build the image with c
+You need to build the image manually from the repository.

 Build image: